-Other than our annual February Pie Palooza, where all pies go to the highest bidder, we have not had any other public auctions.
-Our last Pie Palooza auction was in 2021.
+Other than our annual Pie Palooza, where all pies go to the highest bidder, we have not had any other public auctions.
+Our last Pie Palooza auction was last school year.

 c.
 The transaction involves investing or depositing money in a financial institution, which is in the business of loaning money or receiving money.